 Some mornings, the kids sleep in until the last possible second and breakfast is grab and go as we rush out the door.
 For that reason, I wish I could serve these mini breakfast frittatas every morning.
 They travel well – especially helpful for those mornings when we’re eating breakfast in the car (no silverware required and no crumbs).
 They’re somewhat healthy.
 Yes, there’s bacon (it is breakfast after all), but there’s broccoli too.
 Most importantly, my kids love them which means they’ll eat them and I know they’ll get a good hearty start to the day.

 I usually make the frittatas the night before, cool them, and then put them in the refrigerator overnight.
 In the morning, I can warm them up in the microwave for a quick breakfast.
 Of course, they are best when they first come out of the oven in all their beautiful puffed-up glory but I’ll take convenience over perfection on weekday mornings.
-If you have more time in the morning, you can prep the broccoli, bacon, and onions the night before and assemble and bake the next day.
-If you happen to have some cooked broccoli left over from dinner, definitely use them to make the prep for this recipe is even easier.

 Maybe one day, we’ll figure out this get up in time to get ready for school AND still eat breakfast at the table thing but until then, I’ll keep these mini breakfast frittatas in our regular rotation.